YangLaTeX/hitszthesis/README.md

 # compile.bat Usage

-`compile.bat` is designed for windows platform.
+`compile.bat` is designed for Windows platform.
 Double click this file, then it will compile the thesis automatically.

 ```bash
 compile.bat cls         # generate class hitszthesis.cls